-"Yo* Cool, but not necessarily up to date., my son.
+"Yo* , my son.
 Which of these is the most stylish thing to wear?"
 "Hey, whichever I select."

 "A big ten-four to that, good buddy," said Tails.
 "We've gotta get hip and dig his crazy scene, find his pad, cash his chips and everything will be copacetic.
 It'll be very."

-Arguably the most horrifying thing about Stephen King's The Langoliers is the dialogue given to teenage girl Bethany Simms ("Totally tubular!").
+- Arguably the most horrifying thing about The Langoliers is the dialogue given to teenage girl Bethany Simms ("Totally tubular!").

-In Max Shulman's comic novel Rally Round the Flag, Boys!, Comfort Goodpasture speaks in what the narrative calls "an execrable mishmash of teen-age patois."
-The narrative sometimes imitates her habit of affixing "-sville" to adjectives and buzzwords.
+- In Rally Round the Flag, Boys!, Comfort Goodpasture speaks in what is described as "an execrable mishmash of teen-age patois."
+The narration sometimes imitates her habit of affixing "-sville" to adjectives and buzzwords.

 - A combination of this and Most Writers Are Adults happens in Does My Head Look Big in This? by Randa Abdel-Fattah.

 - A 2011 issue of National Geographic (which tends to be aimed at ages 18 and up) introduced a story about the "teenage brain" with "Like, totally!"
 Teenagers haven't seriously used that expression for about two decades now.